s2quake/libplanet/Docs/articles/design.md

 Libplanet creates digital signatures to find which player node made each transaction, without relying on the authority of a centralized server.
-In the similar fashion to [Bitcoin] and [Ethereum], a transaction is signed with [ECDSA], and a pair of each player's sole @"Libplanet.Crypto.PrivateKey" and @"Libplanet.Crypto.PublicKey" used to sign transactions construct an *account*.
+In the similar fashion to [Bitcoin] and [Ethereum], a transaction is signed with [ECDSA], and a pair of each player's sole @"Libplanet.Types.Crypto.PrivateKey" and @"Libplanet.Types.Crypto.PublicKey" used to sign transactions construct an *account*.
 Since a pair of keys for an account is *chosen* at offline, the process of so-called "account creation" can be omitted.

-An account can also be identified through the @"Libplanet.Address" which is derived from the corresponding @"Libplanet.Crypto.PublicKey".
-It is shorter than @"Libplanet.Crypto.PublicKey" and follows the same form to Ethereum's.
+An account can also be identified through the @"Libplanet.Address" which is derived from the corresponding @"Libplanet.Types.Crypto.PublicKey".
+It is shorter than @"Libplanet.Types.Crypto.PublicKey" and follows the same form to Ethereum's.
 This means key pairs that have used for Ethereum can be reused for Libplanet-backed games too.
 For example, a game can raise funding or receive donations through Ethereum and then reward people when the game is released.